kammce/RoverCore-S/modules/Arm/README.txt

                 pin:
                     the pin number (0-15) on the PCA9685 ADC to control
                 micro:
                     the amount of micro seconds the signal will be high for; this directly correlates to the speed of the servo rotation.
-The motor position will need to be checked to keep track of when to stop the motor, then the motor will be stopped using this function
+The motor position will need to be checked to keep track of when to stop the motor, then the motor will be stopped using this function.
+Direction of continuous rotation servos will be doing by giving less than half way pwm signals for ccw, and more than half way pwm signals for cw

     Motor Count:
         By Arm Module: